 - Svenska Spels och Riksidrottsförbundets gemensamma Framåtfond

-In this project researchers from Halmstad University and The George Washington University is collaborating with The Swedish Ice Hockey and Basketball Federations.
+In this project researchers from Halmstad University and the George Washington University are collaborating with the Swedish Ice Hockey and Basketball Federations.

 - Andreas Ivarsson, docent i psychology, Halmstad University

 - Amanda J Visek, The George Washington University

 - Anders Wahlström, The Swedish Ice Hockey Federation

 - John Lind, The Swedish Ice Hockey Federation